Danzigerrr/Photo-mapper/Backend/README.md

-# Backend - **Java Spring Boot
+# Backend - Java Spring Boot Application

-Extract metadata from images stored in a selected directory.
+The backend application shares endpoints which are used to extract metadata from images stored in a selected directory.
+Then the metadata is stored in a database and can be retrieved using other endpoints.

-## Metadata extraction
+## Metadata Extraction
 Library used to extract metadata: [metadata-extractor](https://github.com/drewnoakes/metadata-extractor).

 Metadata extracted from images (with example data):